 Stimulating research could be moving for people with spinal cord injuries

-Using physical therapy combined with a noninvasive method of stimulating nerve cells in the spinal cord, University of Washington researchers helped six Seattle area participants regain some hand and arm mobility.
-That increased mobility lasted at least three to six months after treatment had ended.
+Using physical therapy combined with a noninvasive method of stimulating nerve cells in the spinal cord, researchers from the Center for Neurotechnology at the University of Washington helped six Seattle area participants regain some hand and arm mobility.
+That increased mobility lasted at least three to six months after treatment had ended. http://centerforneurotech.org/

 Images and other media in the National Science Foundation Multimedia Gallery are available for use in print and electronic material by NSF employees, members of the media, university staff, teachers and the general public.
 All media in the gallery are intended for personal, educational and nonprofit/non-commercial use only.

 Videos credited to the National Science Foundation, an agency of the U.S. Government, may be distributed freely.
 However, some materials within the videos may be copyrighted.
 If you would like to use portions of NSF-produced programs in another product, please contact the Video Team in the Office of Legislative and Public Affairs at the National Science Foundation.

 Additional information about general usage can be found in Conditions.